 Examination Malpractice in Nigeria

-Lot of things have been going on in the education sector of the Federal Republic of Nigeria, which do not say well about it.
+Examination malpractice is turning into a culture in Nigeria but we cannot fold our arms and allow it to keep going on.
+A lot of things have been going on in the education sector of the Federal Republic of Nigeria, which do not say well about the country.
 Those things are not encouraging in anyway.
 Example of such is massive examination malpractice by the students in the African most populated country, Nigeria.
 The dignity attached to the education sector of the country is speedily depreciating because of massive involvement of students in the country in cheating during the time of test.
 Of the truth, this is like a culture in the school system of the country mainly in secondary schools all over the country.
 The question is “where shall constant involvement in examination malpractice by the students of Nigeria lead the country to”?
 Does the act say good of the country or not?

 Today, we see where the Law Makers of the country fight due to misunderstanding in the House.
 Some of them got to that stage because they engaged in malpractices before they got their academic certificates.
 As a result of this, they do not pay much attention to moral practice and that is why you see them fight in Senate and House of Representative meetings to the extent of hitting opponents in the fight with mace.
 What a mess?

 Examination malpractice involves two principal words “examination” and “malpractice”.
 What is examination?
 Examination is defined as a formal test of knowledge or proficiency in a subject or skill.
 The view of many other authors is not far from that given by Oxford Advanced Learners Dictionary.
 Balogun saw examination as the process through which students are evaluated or tested to find out the quality of knowledge they have acquired with a specific period (Balogun 1999).
 Malpractice is defined as improper or illegal behaviour.
 Examination malpractice tends to relegate certificates issued at all levels (Oredein 2012) in Nigeria.